 So, can you guess which German city got ranked number 5 out of the top 20?
 I am so excited to tell you that it was a city that I recently had a chance to visit during my “Historic Germany Tour” in October!
 It is possibly a village you may not have heard of!
 As I had not heard of it before!

 Erfurt Germany’s Christmas Market Named TOP FIVE in ALL of Europe!

 Erfurt Germany’s Christmas Market was selected among the many charming Christmas Markets within Europe from France, United Kingdom, Austria, Czech Republic, Croatia, Hungary, Romania, and many more locations!
 So what an honor it was to make the rank of number 5!
 Without further ado, I want to bring to you the BEST Christmas Markets in GERMANY!
 So let’s take a look at:

 The Ultimate Guide to the Best Christmas Markets in Germany:

 Aachen, Germany Christmas Market

-The Aachen Christmas Market is well-known way beyond the city’s borders – as the city itself is located near Germany’s borders with Netherlands and Belgium.
+The Aachen Christmas Market is a well-known way beyond the city’s borders – as the city itself is located near Germany’s borders with Netherlands and Belgium.
 Some even call it a “spa” city.
 And the place to be for the Christmas Markets is the Aachen Cathedral, which was founded around 800 A.D.
 A gothic chancel was added later to the Cathedral.
 Every year during Advent, the squares and lanes around it are transformed into a paradise of Christmas music, sparkling lights, and tempting aromas.